OnurKerimoglu/stocks_analytics/README.md

 - Storage Admin

 ## Compute Instance
 For setting up terraform to create the compute instance to host airflow, [this resource](https://cloud.google.com/blog/products/data-analytics/different-ways-to-run-apache-airflow-on-google-cloud) has been helpful.
+I tested two VM's:

+**VM1:**
-I used n2d-standard-2 instance (2 vCPUs, 8 GB Memory) (see: [variables.tf](terraform/variables.tf)) with 20 GB disk size, and [Container-Optimized OS (COS)](https://cloud.google.com/container-optimized-os/docs) as the operating system (see: [google_compute_instance.tf](terraform/modules/google_compute_engine/google_compute_instance.tf)).
+This is a n2d-standard-2 instance (single core with 2 vCPUs, 8 GB Memory) with 20 GB disk size, and [Container-Optimized OS (COS)](https://cloud.google.com/container-optimized-os/docs) as the operating system (see 'vm1' variables in: [variables.tf](terraform/variables.tf)).
 Although COS comes with a preinstalled docker, it does not include the compose plugin, which therefore needs to be installed manually:
 ```
 DOCKER_CONFIG=${DOCKER_CONFIG:-$HOME/.docker};\
 CLI_PLUGINS=/var/lib/docker/cli-plugins;\